persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 '''''''''''

-When validating the previous window, a new element appears in the study tree below the data model item or the design of experiment item.
+When validating the previous window, a new element appears in the study tree below the data model item or the design of experiments item.

 The context menu of this item contains three actions:
   - **Modify**: Reopen the setting window to change the analysis parameters;